frankleng/redux-async-dispatch/README.md

 ```

 ### Changelog
-v 1.1.5 - add `getDispatch` for sync mutations
+- v1.1.5 - add `getDispatch` for sync mutations
-v 1.1.1 - minor refactor, stronger types
+- v1.1.1 - minor refactor, stronger types
-v 1.1.0 - added helpers to match any successful/failed actions. useful for handling actions with app-wide effects - ex.
+- v1.1.0 - added helpers to match any successful/failed actions. useful for handling actions with app-wide effects - ex.
 401 error from a route that should cause entire store to reset.

 ---